maryannetriggs/GA-project1-frogger/README.md

 **Secondly** in the setInterval timers controlling the movement of the car and log obstacles to determine if cell the obstacles were moving into would create a win/lose condition.

-1. Car - If there weren't any child elements this meant the car was moving into a Frogger free cell and the game continues.
-- If there was a child element the car was moving into the same cell as Frogger and the game is over.

-2. Log - If there weren't any child elements this meant the car was moving into a Frogger free cell and the game continues.
-- If there was a child element the car was moving into the same cell as Frogger and the game is over.
+1. Car - when the car moves into a new position the code checks if there are any other child elements in the new position.
+If there is a child element the car has moved into the same cell as Frogger and the game is over.
 ```js
 // Logic for movement of slow cars and their collision with Frogger
     slowItems = setInterval(() => {
       slowCars.forEach(car => {
         const roadPosition = road3.indexOf(car.parentElement) // direction of movement ->
         road3[roadPosition].removeChild(car)
         if (roadPosition === road3.length - 1) {
           road3[0].appendChild(car)